City-Form-Lab/madina/docs/source/installation_guide.rst

   :alt: selecting an environment

-CLick the Run Python FIle button in nthe top tight corner.
+Click the Run Python FIle button in nthe top tight corner.
 The script should start running a flow simulation and show progress.

 .. image:: img/11-run-script.png